pirc-pl/unrealircd-modules/README.md

 ### geoip-transfer

 This one transfers data that come from the geoip-base module loaded on other server, so you don't have to use the resource-intensive geoip-base everywhere.
-It is currently not needed for anything (as geoip-whois is needed only on a single server) so don't install it yet.
+It may be needed by the "geoip-chanban".

 ### unauthban
 This one is created as an attempt of making behaviour of the +R chanmode more selective.
 It allows things like: